 With so many people groups throughout the city, authentic flavors abound from around the world for the adventurous foodie.
-If you’re coming for one of International Project’s short-term Seed Weeks or have a day off during EQUIP training, check out some of these awesome meals coming from restaurants unique to New York City:
+If you are coming for one of International Project’s short-term Seed Weeks or have a day off during Equip training, check out some of these awesome meals coming from restaurants unique to New York City:

 754 Metropolitan Ave, Brooklyn, NY 11211

 Start your day off right with the world-renowned original rainbow bagel.
 Not only is it a classic breakfast, it will easily brighten up your Instagram page.
 You can add any of their flavored cream cheeses, including the original rainbow, cookies and cream, and cannoli.

 1000 Subterranean 8th Avenue, New York, NY 10019